gagle/node-seraphim/README.md

 Loading files in Node.js have always been a very tedious task, especially when you need to load files asynchronously or from external sources like a database, redis, etc., read the cli options and the environment variables and, finally, merge all of them in a single or multiple objects for your ease.

-This module brings to you a powerful api for managing your configuration data.
+This module brings to you a powerful api for managing in a few lines your configuration data.

 ```javascript
 var seraphim = require ("../lib");